 - • Likewise with the yeast in Jesus’ kingdom parable.
 It takes only a small dose of yeast to permeate completely the dough made from about “sixty pounds of flour.”
 The task (the “dough”) may seem large and daunting.
 But the yeast, representing the kingdom, is fully capable of permeating this entire world with the saving Gospel of Jesus Christ.
 Keep your vision strong.
 God’s kingdom has irresistible power to grow and to penetrate every dark stronghold on this earth.

 • The small seed growing into a large plant, and the small amount of yeast fully permeating a large batch of dough, are clear symbols of Jesus' kingdom message.
 They speak of growth, expansion, advancement of the kingdom of God.
 And this will be consummated when the Lord Jesus Himself, the "King of kings," returns in glory to earth at His Second Coming.

 6. Cast your net so as to catch every fish you can.

 Matthew 13:47-48 Once again, the kingdom of heaven is like a net that was let down into the lake and caught all kinds of fish.
 When it was full, the fishermen pulled it up on the shore.
 Then they sat down and collected the good fish in baskets, but threw the bad away.

 7. Don’t let your vision drift backwards.
 Don’t hold on to the old life.
 Look at the present and the future.
-What is the Lord doing now to advance His kingdom?
+What is the Lord doing now to build and advance His kingdom?